apollographql/apollo-tooling/packages/apollo-server-codegen/README.md

 ### Objects

-SDL object types are converted into two separate TS types, the base, `User`, and a separate `UserRepresentation`.
+SDL object types are converted into two separate TS types.
+For instance, in the case of `type User`, the base `User` and a separate `UserRepresentation` will both be created.

-The `Representation` type defaults to `any` in non-federated contexts, and is passed as the `parent` property in resolver functions.
+The `[...]Representation` type defaults to `any` in non-federated contexts (see below for federation), and is passed as the `parent` property in resolver functions.
 If the user would like more type safety, they can pass an object to the second type parameter of the emitted `Resolvers` definition, specifying the object name, and the internal representation resolvers will have access to when filling values for that object:

 ```ts
 const resolvers: Resolvers<{}, User: {internalID: number}> {